dorkodu/swipe-quest/README.md

 - [ ] Implement daily check-in
 - [ ] Implement re-birth
 - [ ] Add sound effects
+- [ ] Implement tutorial
+- [ ] Add 10 more monsters and 5 more items each
 - [ ] Send out mails to gaming websites
 - [ ] Add item descriptions using Google Bard
 - [ ] Show item description, stars and count in ItemInfoModal's ItemInfo component